-is a Senior Reseach Scientist specialising in the area of navigation
+is a Senior Research Scientist specialising in the area of navigation

 and positioning solutions, focusing primarily upon the use of Global

 Navigation Satellite Systems (GNSS) and Inertial Navigation Systems

 (INS) both for simulation, hardware integration and field trials analysis.
 He is also a passionate business developer,

 and provides project management assistance - specialising in orchestrating and negotiating tender opportunities.